 - Minor psychological or psychiatric injuries – such as acute stress disorder and adjustment disorder.

 Due to the complexity of the definition, there continues to be a significant debate about whether certain injuries are considered minor or not.
 For example, a chipped tooth could arguably be classified as a non-minor injury despite not resulting in any incapacity whatsoever.
 However, an ongoing back strain injury without verifiable signs of radiculopathy (such as numbness, pins and needles, shooting pains etc) would be considered a minor injury, despite having a significant potential for ongoing incapacity.

 HOW DO I KNOW IF I HAVE A ‘MINOR INJURY’?

-Three months after your motor accident, the CTP insurer is required to issue a liability notice which advises an injured person if they have sustained a minor injury or not.
+Three months after you lodge an Application for Personal Injury Benefits, the CTP insurer is required to issue a liability notice which advises whether you have sustained a minor injury or not.
 Insurance companies generally make this decision based on the information that has been provided to them including certificates of capacity, radiology, medical reports, allied health reports etc. Unfortunately, as the concept of ‘minor injury’ is a legal concept derived from legislation, medical practitioners are generally unaware what information needs to be provided to an insurance company in order to demonstrate that their patient has an injury which is considered ‘non minor’.
 This lack of understanding can consequentially result in the incorrect decision being made by an insurance company leaving an injured person without ongoing treatment, care or financial support.

 HOW DO I ENSURE THAT THE INSURER HAS ALL THE CORRECT INFORMATION ABOUT MY INJURY?